nw-duncan/MRS-voxel-plot/README.md

 The scripts assume that your data are in folders organised in a manner similar to the BIDS standard (https://bids.neuroimaging.io/).

 Participant IDs and group labels (where relevant) should be in a TSV file that conforms to this standard.

 Voxel mask files should be in NIFTI format and already aligned to MNI152 standard space.

+Separate MRS spectra text files for each participant are required, along with a text file containing the corresponding spectral frequency at each point.

 # Acknowledgement